Ten Hints Someone You Know Has Binge Eating Disorder

 People with binge eating disorder often feel that the binge eating episodes are out of their control.
 They may say something like, “I couldn’t stop even if I wanted to.”
 However, people with binge eating disorder often try to hide the problem, so it might not be so open.

-Binge eating disorder is often a response to a poor body image, specifically, feeling overweight or fat (whether or not this is medically the case).
-This can lead to fasting or dieting, which is then broken by binge eating episodes.
+Binge eating disorder is often a response to a negative body image, specifically, feeling overweight or fat (whether or not this is medically the case).
+This can lead to poor self-esteem issues that leads to fasting or dieting, which is then broken by binge eating episodes.

 3. Constipation, Diarrhea, and other GI Problems

-Of course, everybody has to deal with these issues from time to time.
-However, the nature of the foods eaten during an episode (often fatty and salty “junk foods”) and the large amounts normally eaten can cause consistent gastrointestinal problems.
+The nature of the foods eaten during an episode (often high fat and salty foods) and the large amounts normally eaten can cause consistent gastrointestinal problems.

 Binge eating disorder episodes are usually done in private, often late at night when no one is around.
 People with the disorder often hoard snacks in their room for later use.
 You might also notice that certain foods suddenly and repeatedly disappear from the fridge or pantry.